Hexastack/hexabot-channel-slack/README.md

 # Hexabot SLack Channel Extension

-The Slack Channel Extension for Hexabot AI Chatbot / Agent Builder
+The Slack Channel Extension for Hexabot AI Chatbot / Agent Builder.

 This guide walks you through integrating Slack with your Hexabot project.
 With this integration, you can connect your chatbot to a Slack workspace and enable seamless interactions.

+Once integrated you will be able to interact with Bot either via direct message or invite him to a channel and mention him (Example @YOUR_APP_NAME).

 ## Prerequisites